-Half-Indian, half-Scottish bass-baritone Neil Balfour is an opera singer whose repertoire spans a diverse range of music.
+Half-indian, half-scottish bass-baritone, Neil Balfour, is an opera singer whose repertoire spans a diverse range of music.
 He graduated from the Royal Northern College of Music with Masters distinction and is a 2019 Concordia Artist.
-Upcoming performances include Colline in La bohème on the Isle of Man and soloist for the Dore Male Voice Choir in Sicily and then onto the North of England to play the role of Sam in a contemporary re-telling of Dorian Gray for Proper Job Theatre.
+Upcoming performances include Colline in La Boheme on the Isle of Man, soloist for the Dore Male Voice Choir in Sicily and then onto the North of England to play the role of Sam in a contemporary re-telling of Dorian Gray for Proper Job Theatre.

-Recent engagements include Claggart in Billy Budd for the Royal Opera House’s Learning and Development, La boheme in Madrid, covering Don Alfonso for Opera Holland Park, being a young artist for Buxton Festival Opera, shadowing the role of Lt.
-Ratcliffe in Opera North’s production of Billy Budd and covering Figaro in Le nozze di Figaro for Longborough Festival Opera.
+Recent engagements include Claggart in Billy Budd for the Royal Opera House’s Learning and Development, La boheme in Madrid, covering Don Alfonso for Opera Holland Park, being a young artist for Buxton Festival Opera, and shadowing the role of Lt.
+Ratcliffe in Opera North’s production of Billy Budd.

 Contemporary works have included premiering the roles of La-La (role sponsored by the Opera Awards) in A Shoe Full of Stars (YAM Awards Best Opera 2018) by Omar Sharyar, Nikolaus’ Father in Mysterious 44 by Kevin Malone and Best Man in Cheese by Lucy Armstrong, premiere at the Bridgewater Hall.